DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800

-    Used the GUI to create monitor.
+  Used GUI to create monitors.

     <img src="img/thresholds.png" />